fomightez/jan2015feng_gr_m/real world 2.rst

 -  `Paper about implementing Intermine system with SGD to make YeastMine <http://www.ncbi.nlm.nih.gov/pubmed/22434830>`__

-I'll demo of where to get Python code fragments for designed queries.
+I'll demo Query Builder and where to get Python code fragments for designed queries.

 Example of integrating YeastMine code fragments into your work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^